wincent/command-t/ARCHITECTURE.md

+# Life-cycle of a Command-T search

+"finders" use "scanners" to generate a list of haystacks to search (usually but not always files).

+There are two generic classes of "finders", that are paired with corresponding generic classes of scanners:

+1. **"List"-based finders and scanners.** These take a list of candidate haystacks, like a list of buffers, a list of help tags, or a list of search patterns.
+These are accessed by commands like `:CommandTBuffer`, `:CommandTHelp`, and `:CommandTSearch`.
+2. **"Command"-based finders and scanners.** These run a command to generate the list of candidate haystacks.
+These are accessed by commands like `:CommandTGit` and `:CommandTRipgrep`.

+Each instance of a list or command-based finder is defined using a Lua table.
+Finders definitions are found under `finders`, and define either `candidates` (a list of candidates, or a function that returns such a list) or `command` (a command string, or a function that returns such a string).

+There are also two specialised "finder" and "scanner" pairs:

+1. **The built-in "file" finder.** This uses POSIX APIs to traverse the filesystem and generate a list of candidates.
+2. **The watchman finder.** This communicates with watchman using its binary protocol to obtain a list of candidates.

+These finders are hard-coded in the Command-T source code as functions.

+In the following discussion, note that there are a few sets of confusing, overlapping, or overloading terms that would make a good target for refactoring:

+- "open", "on_open", "opener", "smart_open": used at various layers of abstraction for configuration key names, callbacks, parameters, and so on.
+- "config" vs "options": used to describe user-supplied settings, defaults, and also function-level parameters.

+## List-based finder life-cycle

+1. (Optional) User configures a mapping in their personal config (eg. `vim.keymap.set('n', '<Leader>b', '<Plug>(CommandTBuffer)')`)
+2. (Optional) User uses the mapping, which passes through the built-in `<Plug>` mapping to a command (eg. `vim.keymap.set('n', '<Plug>(CommandTBuffer)', ':CommandTBuffer<CR>', { silent = true })`)
+3. The command invokes the `commandt.finder` function defined in `init.lua`, passing `'buffer'` as a parameter:

+    ```
+    vim.api.nvim_create_user_command(CommandTBuffer, function()
+      require('wincent.commandt').finder('buffer')
+    end, {
+      nargs = 0,
+    })
+    ```

+4.  `commandt.finder()` takes two params, a finder `name`, and an optional `directory` (not passed in the case of `:CommandTBuffer`, `:CommandTHelp`, `:CommandTHistory`, `:CommandTJump`, `:CommandTLine`, `:CommandTSearch`, or `:CommandTTag`, but passed in the case of `:CommandTFd`, `:CommandTFind`, `:CommandTGit`, and `:CommandTRipgrep`).
+    1. It looks up the finder config under the `name` key (`'buffer'`, for example) of the user's settings (obtained via a call to `commandt.options()`, which returns a _copy_ of the user's settings, or falls back to the defaults if there are no explicit user settings).
+    2. If the config defines an `options` callback, it calls the callback with the existing options so that it has an opportunity to transform those options, and then sanitizes them.
+This is used by several finders to force the display of dotfiles (ie. by unconditionally setting `always_show_dot_files` to `true`, and `never_show_dot_files` to `false`); specifically, the `'buffer'`, `'help'`, `'history'`, `'jump'`, `'line'`, `'search'`, and `'tag'` finders.
+    3. If the config defines an `on_directory` callback, it calls the callback with the directory to give it the opportunity to transform the directory.
+This is used by finders which change their root directory based on the `commandt.traverse` setting; if no directory is provided, and the user settings require it, the callback will attempt to infer an appropriate directory, using the current working directory as a fallback.
+Finders which use `on_directory` include `'fd'`, `'find'`, `'git'`, and `'rg'`.
+    4. It prepares an `open` callback with signature `open(item, ex_command)` and assigns it back to the `options` object that will be passed into the `finders.list` or `finders.command` implementation, and also into `ui.show()`.
+This `open` callback will in turn forward to the `open` implementation specified in the config, if provided, otherwise falling back to `commandt.open(item, ex_command)` which is otherwise known as `smart_open(buffer, command)` (it's called "smart" because it tries to intelligently pick the right place to open the requested buffer).
+Finders which specify a custom `'open'` in their config include `'fd'`, `'find'`, `'git'`, and `'rg'`; which all pass in an `on_open(item, ex_command, directory, _options, opener, _context)` implementation which uses the `opener` to open a relativized path (ie. `opener(relativize(directory, item), ex_command)`); note that the `opener` here is actually `commandt.open` (ie. `smart_open()`).
+In contrast, the `'help'`, `'history'`, `'line'`, `'search'`, and `'tag'` finders define totally custom open callbacks.
+Finally, the `'buffer'` and `'jump'` finders define nothing, which means they use the fallback.
+    5. If the finder config provides a `candidates` field, it obtains the actual list finder and context by passing in the `directory`, `config.candidates`, and `options`.
+Otherwise, it must contain a `command` field and it obtains a command finder passing in `directory`, `config.command`, `options`, and `name` (the `name` is used to look up finder-specific settings in the `options`).
+    6. If the finder config provides a `fallback` field set to `true`, it adds the fallback finder to the `finder` object, passing in the original `finder`, `directory`, and `options` (this fallback finder is a lazy wrapper around the built-in file finder, which gets invoked if the primary finder fails.
+    7. It invokes `ui.show()`, passing in the `finder` and `options`, merging in three additional settings: `name`, `mode` (`mode` is `'virtual'`, `'file'` or `nil`), and an `on_close` callback set to `config.on_close`.
+Finders which actually specify an `on_close` are `'fd'`, `'find'`, `'rg'`, and the built-in file finders; they all use `popd` for this purpose, to reset to the original working directory in case the user specified a temporary directory as an argument to those finders (the watchman finder doesn't need this as it does not change into a temporary directory even when the user specifies a directory argument).
+5.  `ui.show()` sets some module-level state based on the passed in `finder`, `options.on_close`, and `options.on_open`.
+6. It calls `MatchListing.new()`, passing in specific options, and then `match_listing:show()`.
+7. It calls `Prompt.new()`, again passing in specific options, including passing `ui.open` via the `on_open` property, then `prompt:show()`.
+    1. `Prompt.new()` captures various settings, including `on_open` and `mappings`.
+It creates a window with `Window.new()` and `self._window:show()`, and sets up mappings inside that window with `self._window:map()`.
+When the user chooses to open a selection via a mapping, the prompt will call the `on_open` callback with either `'edit'`, `'split'`, `'tabedit'`, or `'vsplit'` as an argument.
+8. The `on_open` callback, which is actually `ui.open(ex_command)` (`ex_command` is `'edit'`, `'split'` etc), calls `close()`, which closes the windows and invokes any `on_close` callback.
+9. If the UI has an `on_open` callback, it calls it so that it can transform the result.
+Only the built-in file finder and the watchman finder use this, and they both use it to relativize the result in relation to the `directory`.
+10. The thing that actually opens the result is called with `vim.defer_fn()`, to give autocommands a chance to run.
+The called function is `current_finder.open(result, ex_command)`.
+Recall from the above that finders like `'fd'` pass in an `options.open` that relativizes the path and uses the `opener` (`commandt.open()`) to do a "smart open".
+Finders like the `'help'` finder define a custom callback.
+Finders like `'buffer'` and `'jump'` define no `on_open`, so use the default.

+## Command-based finder life-cycle

+In most ways, the command finders follow the same life-cycle described above (and in fact we mention some of them in the descriptions of the steps) so I won't repeat the details here.
+The main differences are in terms of how they interact with the scanners, but they don't have any implications for how opening works.
+See the "Memory model" section further down for important differences that exist between the different types in relation to memory ownership.

+## Built-in "file" finder life-cycle

+Here I'll document only the differences from the other finders:

+1. Instead of `commandt.finder(name, directory)`, we call `commandt.file_finder(directory)`.
+2. We don't look at `candidates`, `list` (etc) config because there is no specific config required to build this finder.
+We just `require` the finder directly and forward all the `options` to it.
+3. We use `pushd()` to optionally move to another directory, preserving a record of the previous working directory so that we can go back to it.
+4. In the call to `ui.show()`, we pass an `on_open(result)` that uses `relativize(directory, result)` to transform the result. `on_close` is `popd`, as mentioned previously.

+## Watchman finder life-cycle

+Again, only documenting the differences:

+1. Like `commandt.file_finder(directory)`, the function we call just takes one param: `commandt.watchman_finder(directory)`.
+2. Like `commandt.file_finder()`, this function doesn't do anything special with config; it just forwards `options`.
+3. Unlike `commandt.file_finder()`, we don't `pushd`, and we don't pass in an `on_close` that does `popd` either, because watchman doesn't need to change directory to do its job.
+However, it _does_ require us to pass an `on_open()` that does the `relativize()` trick.

 # Memory model

 For maximum performance, Command-T takes great pains to avoid unnecessary copying.
 This, combined with the fact that memory is passing across Lua's FFI boundary to and from C code, means that there are some subtleties to the question of which code owns any particular piece of memory, and who is responsible for freeing it (either manually from the C code, or automatically via garbage collection initiated on the Lua side).